Aspen Burl Bowl (15 inch diameter, 3 inch high , top view, previously sold)

 See unusual wood bowls from the North Shore of Lake Superior

-Two of my bowls are part of an exhibit called the Hidden Art of Trees at the Chicago Botanic Garden from May 1 through August 23, 2016.
+Two of my bowls were part of an exhibit called the Hidden Art of Trees at the Chicago Botanic Garden from May 1 through August 23, 2016.

 UNIQUE AND UNUSUAL WOOD BOWLS - WHY I LOVE TURNING WOOD

 A tree is a beautiful gift from nature, and

 my goal as a wood turner is to preserve this natural beauty long after the tree